Layr-Labs/eigenlayer-docs/docs/eigenlayer/security/multisig-governance.md

 The Community Multisig is a 9-of-13 multisig composed of members of the Ethereum community.
 In normal circumstances, the signers of the Community Multisig will simply act as observers, receiving regular updates on the Operations Multisig’s transactions, including notifications of the Operations Multisig queuing new time-locked actions.
 In extraordinary circumstances, the Community Multisig can perform emergency actions, including immediately executing time-critical upgrades or replacing the Operations Multisig in the event of private key compromise.

-The contract address for the Community Multisig is 0xFEA47018D632A77bA579846c840d5706705Dc598 and its members include:
+The Community Multisig members include:

 - Tim Beiko - Ethereum Foundation
 - Viktor Bunin - Coinbase